Researchers develop “designer yeast” as palm oil alternative

 This year, digital transformation and shifting consumer values reshaped the personal care industry.
 K-beauty surged onto the global stage, and brands responded to new generations redefining how beauty is created, marketed, and trusted.
 Suppliers and regulators accelerated innovation amid intensified scrutiny around safety and sustainability.
 These stories reveal the forces driving change across personal care in 2025.
 Weekly Roundup: SpongeBob collabs with Lush, Revolution Beauty and Gillette team up with Epic Games’ Fortnite

 02 Jun 2023 --- This week, beauty and personal care brands announced new tie-ups in moves to boost engagement with young audiences.
 Lush, Nickelodeon and Paramount Consumer Products collaborated on a new range of SpongeBob-inspired shower products.
 Epic Games made its foray into the beauty space with a limited-edition Revolution Beauty launch.
-Meanwhile, Croda linked up with UK universities to develop novel biobased and biodegradable polymers for liquid polymer formulations.Personal Care Trends 2024: Trend #1 – Precision in Performance
+Meanwhile, Croda linked up with UK universities to develop novel biobased and biodegradable polymers for liquid polymer formulations.Settings

 - Play Interval